-DC PCSB will use four-three categories to measure academic performance for all schools serving grades PK-8:
+DC PCSB will use three categories to measure academic performance for all schools serving grades PK-8:

-- (1) Student Progress: This category includes measures that capture student academic growth in English language arts and math from spring-to-spring on a standardized assessment.
+- Student Progress: This category includes measures that capture student academic growth in English language arts and math from spring-to-spring on a standardized assessment.
 Every eligible student is included in this category. - (2) Student Achievement: This category includes measures that capture student academic achievement in English language arts and math in any given year or years.
 It is generally described as "percentage of students scoring" at a grade-level standard.
-Every eligible student in grades 3 through grade 8 is included in this category. - (3) Gateway: This category includes measures that capture critical achievement for future progress, such as reading in 3rd grade, a predictor of future academic success, and math in 8th grade, also a predictor of student success in high school.
-Performance is limited to students who have attended the LEA for two or more years. - (4)(3) School Environment: This category includes measures that capture a school's climate such as attendance rate, re-enrollment rate (as calculated from audited enrollment to audited enrollment), and for pre-kindergarten classrooms, teacher interaction as measured by the Classroom Assessment Scoring System (CLASS).
+Every eligible student in grades 3 through grade 8 is included in this category. - (3) School Environment: This category includes measures that capture a school's climate such as attendance rate, re-enrollment rate (as calculated from audited enrollment to audited enrollment), and for pre-kindergarten classrooms, teacher interaction as measured by the Classroom Assessment Scoring System (CLASS).

-These four three core categories of academic performance apply to every school ending in grades 3-8, with different points assigned to the categories depending on the grade span of the school.
+These three core categories of academic performance apply to every school ending in grades 3-8, with different points assigned to the categories depending on the grade span of the school.
 Student achievement is not applicable for schools ending in grades PK-2 because there is no state assessment for these grades.